iDolphin99/Commerical_data_analysis/README.md

 #### Evaluation metrics
 - Accuracy, Precision, Recall, F1 score
 #### BenchMark
 We only write accuracy score below.
+And as shown in the table, Labeling 3 method was the best.

   |            |  Label |  XGB  |  LGBM  |                                   Description                             |
   |------------|:-------|:------|:-------|:--------------------------------------------------------------------------|